 Ribeira de Pena

-Boasting a rich and varied landscape, between green valleys shaped by the Tâmega River and its tributaries, where agriculture, culture, and settlements are typically Minho, and rocky massifs characteristic of Trás-os-Montes, the municipality of Ribeira de Pena draws influences from both regions into its traditions.
-In terms of gastronomy, it's essential to mention delicacies such as Cerva's "alheiras" and "mouras", a fried river fish dish, and wood-fired goat and veal served with corn are a delight for the palate, while game lovers can savor wild boar, hare, or partridge.
-For dessert, "formigos", flour dumplings, sweet black pudding, and sweet "sarrabulho" call for a fine regional "vinho verde".
+Enjoying great richness and variety of landscapes, between green valleys carved by the Tâmega River and its tributaries, where agriculture, culture and settlements are typically expressed in the Minho region, and rocky massifs characteristically from Trás-os-Montes, the municipality of Ribeira de Pena receives influences from both regions in its traditions.
+In terms of gastronomy, it is essential to mention delicacies such as alheiras and mouras de Cerva, a fried river fish dish, kid and veal roasted in a wood-fired oven accompanied by corn, which delight the palate, while game lovers can savor wild boar, hare or partridge.
+For dessert, "formigos" (a type of "brigadeiro"), flour cakes, sweet "morcelas" and sweet "sarrabulho" call for the good Vinho Verde of the region to accompany them.

 What to do in Ribeira de Pena